Tasting menus, Michelin stars, and the kitchens redefining what fine dining means in San Francisco.

 Saison 3 ★ ★ 4.8

-Saison in San Francisco is a three-Michelin-star hearth-driven tasting in SoMa, with live-fire seafood and California game over an oak fire that runs all night.
+Saison in San Francisco is a three-Michelin-star hearth-driven tasting in SoMa, with live-fire seafood and California game over an oak fire that runs.

 Tip: Counter seats face the fire; the four-top tables at the back catch less of the kitchen action.